 Travel insurance claims and excess for lost or damaged personal belongings

-- The claim form for travel insurance claims is available in iWaikato; staff seeking further information regarding claims should contact the Financial Services Division.
+- The claim form for travel insurance claims is available in the document store; staff seeking further information regarding claims should contact Financial Services.

 - The University's international travel insurance policy carries an excess (the first part of any loss or damage which the insurer will not pay in the event of a claim).

-- If loss or damage is the result of demonstrable negligence by the staff member concerned, he or she will be required to pay either the excess, or the cost of replacement or repair if the amount is less than the excess.
+- If loss or damage is the result of demonstrable negligence by the staff member concerned, they will be required to pay either the excess, or the cost of replacement or repair if the amount is less than the excess.

 Excess baggage charges

 - Staff must obtain prior written approval from their line manager for any excess baggage charges that are likely to be incurred as a result of carrying particular equipment or materials relevant to the purpose of the travel.

 - With the exception of any charges approved under clause 87 of this policy, excess baggage charges are a personal expense and will not be met by the University.

 - Where ground transport is required as part of University business, staff should use the most cost-effective and safe form of transport available.